rey/reyhan.org/_posts/2013-09-17-webcam-on-linux.md

     touch .webcamrc.1 .webcamrc.2

-### Edit the config files
+Edit the config files accordingly.

-You'll want to change:

-1. The webcam device ID.
-2. The archive path.
-3. The temp uploading file.

 ## Run the `webcam` processes with `screen`